For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 Investing in high quality dividend stocks can be a compelling alternative because it takes some of the emotional stress out of retirement planning.

-Investors with large enough portfolios don’t need to worry about selling their shares and unpredictable stock and bond market movements because they can live off the dividends alone that are paid out each year.
+Investors with large enough portfolios don’t need to worry about selling their shares or responding to unpredictable stock and bond market movements since they can largely live off the dividends their portfolio pays each year.

-However, income from many high dividend stocks isn’t as safe as income from Treasury bonds.
+However, income from most high dividend stocks will never be as safe as income from Treasury bonds.
 Roughly one in three dividend-paying stocks in the S&P 500 reduced their dividends during the financial crisis, for example.

 Dividend Safety Scores can help investors avoid many of these companies, but it’s important to be realistic about the amount of safe income you can generate each and every year from stocks and invest accordingly.

-On the flipside, investors following the 4% rule likely faced a major dip in income during the financial crisis and were also faced with the tough decision of which assets to sell off in order to meet their standard of living needs.
+On the other hand, investors following the 4% rule likely faced a major dip in income during the financial crisis and were also faced with the tough decision of which assets to sell off in order to meet their standard of living needs.